dotnet/templating/README.md

 <truncated>
 ```

-# Debugging
+## Debugging
-Debugging code requires your current `dotnet new3` session to have its active build session configured to DEBUG, and a debug process from Visual Studio to be attached to the current running `dotnet new3` session.
+Debugging code requires your current `dotnet new3` session to have its active build session configured to DEBUG, and a debugger from your application of choice to be attached to the current running `dotnet new3` process.
 The steps required to accomplish this are outlined below.

+### Notes

+- When working with the source inside Visual Studio, it is recommended you use the latest available version.

-## Setup
+### Setup

+- Open the **Microsoft.Templating.sln** solution in the application you will use to attach your debugger.
-Start by opening up the **Microsoft.Templating.sln** in Visual Studio.
-This solution contains the projects needed to run, modify & debug the application.
-Once your solution is loaded, open up a new command prompt and navigate to the root of your repository.
-At this point, you can take one of two paths.
+  - This solution contains the projects needed to run, modify & debug the Template Engine.
+- Once your solution is loaded, open up a new command prompt and navigate to the root of your repository.

-Path 1:
-- Run the "setup" script that applies to your environment.
-- Once complete, type "debug" and press enter.
-  - The "debug" command is an alias that kicks off a command to run a script named **dn3buildmode-debug.cmd**.
+- Execute the **dn3buildmode-debug.cmd** script.
-    - Of which sets the build to a DEBUG mode.
+  - This will set your `dotnet new3` build to a DEBUG mode.

-Path 2:
-- Execute **dn3buildmode-debug.cmd** prior to running your "setup" script the first time.
-  - This will save you from having to run "setup" to reach a command prompt that you can run the "debug" command against.

-After your build is set to DEBUG mode, run the "setup" script to build a new `dotnet new3` session.
+- Run the "setup" script to build a new `dotnet new3` session.

-## Execution
+### Execution

 Once "setup" has completed successfully, run the following command.
 ```bash
 dotnet new3 --debug:attach {{additonal args}}
 ```
-By supplying the `--debug:attach` argument with any other argument(s) you are running, you are triggering a ` Console.ReadLine();` request which pauses execution of the Template Engine at an early point in its logical loop.
+By supplying the `--debug:attach` argument with any other argument(s) you are running, you are triggering a ` Console.ReadLine();` request which pauses execution of the Template Engine at an early point in its execution.

 Once the engine is "paused", you have the opportunity to attach a debugger to the running `dotnet new3` process.

-In Visual studio...
+In the application you are using to attach a debugger...

 - Open the **Microsoft.TemplateEngine.Cli.New3Command** class and locate the following function.
   - `New3Command.Run()`
-- Set a breakpoint after the following block of code inside the "Run" function.
+- Set a breakpoint at any point after the following block of code.

 ```csharp
 if (args.Any(x => string.Equals(x, "--debug:attach", StringComparison.Ordinal)))